 Dreaming is one of the three primary states of consciousness.
 Waking and sleeping are the other two default states of awareness.
 Science tells us we have dreams curs during the stage of sleep where we have rapid eye movements REM sleep.

 We can dream outside of the normal sleep stage.
 Day-dreaming can be just as intense and authentic to the mind.
 Many people jump straight into the REM stage when they first fall asleep.

 People who meditate can fall into the dreaming state from the 4th state of consciousness.
 Test subjects at Maharishi International University confirm this ability.
 Those who practice the Shamanic Journey and enter SSC are also prone to transition from SSC into the dreaming state.
 It seems the mind naturally goes to this state.
 (3)

 “I believe in everything until it’s disproved.
 So I believe in fairies, myths, dragons.
 It all exists, even if it’s in your mind.
 Who’s to say that dreams and nightmares aren’t as real as the here and now?” — John Lennon

 Notice how he qualifies his belief by proof.
 He accepts everything as a possibility, including fairies, myths, and dreams.
 However, he rejects those things that are not proven.
 We know that dreams and nightmares exist.
 We know they are an imaginary landscape of your mind, but does that mean it is not real?

-The fact is everything we experience happens within the mind.
-But dreams and nightmares produce measurable changes in our physiology.
-And they are also a common experiential element of our consciousness.
+The fact is, everything we experience happens within the mind.
+Dreams and nightmares produce measurable changes in our physiology, so they are a shared experiential element of our consciousness.
 So, are nightmares a non-ordinary reality or just a product of our psyche?

 So, dreams differ from the mythologies of religion.
-Religion requires faith in addition to belief.
-That is because these things are without objective proof.
+Religion is not a construct of experience, it is an assumption that mythology and superstition are real.
 You do not need to believe in the existence of dreams.